1996 Porsche 911

 Calculated from stored listings for the same model, similar mileage band, and matching transmission.

-Current ask lands close to the average comparable listing set.
+Current ask is $78,635 below the average comparable listing set.

 Partial or missing service records usually cap buyer confidence in this segment.